M3wP/Monopoly/C64/readme.md

 ## TODO

 * Shouldn't $FF in current hot button prevent changes?
 Joystick up/down is causing hot button changes on setup7 at game start.
+Fix - causes input failures.

 * Should be able to do beta state after above.